AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab2.md

 To work through the scenario, you'll interact with components of the pre-written sample app you downloaded earlier.

-Here are the components implemented by the building scenario AdtSampleApp sample app:
+Here is a breakdown of the components that are implemented by the building scenario AdtSampleApp sample app:
 * Device authentication
 * [.NET (C#) SDK](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/digitaltwins/client?view=azure-dotnet&preserve-view=true) usage examples (found in *CommandLoop.cs*)
 * Console interface to call the Azure Digital Twins API